unoplatform/uno/doc/articles/faq.md

 Keep the version 1.1.1 of Microsoft.Extensions.Logging; latest version of Logging Extensions is starting a new thread and it's not supported in Wasm.

-## I created my first solution and ran the uwp project.
+## I created my first solution and ran the UWP project.
 Then I wanted to test the magic so I changed the "Hello world" text, hit save and... no live update.
 Am I missing something?

 For live update on UWP you need to edit the xaml while the project is debugging, no need for save, it updates on every keystroke (more or less) you need to update to the latest UWP sdk in your project configuration, change target version to latest

-## if a 3rd party has some plugins for uwp, would they render on devices?

-If they are being recompiled on top of Uno.UI, they could be running yes.

 ##	I don't see any "Uno.UI App Solution" from File->Project->New ?